Zack Mesday

-Zachary John Mesday (born October 25, 1994) is an American football rookie free agent defensive end/linebacker from Trenton, New Jersey who played college football for Temple University, where he originally walked-on and eventually earned a sixth year of eligibility and scholarship as a graduate student.
+Zachary John Mesday (born October 25, 1994) is an American college football free agent defensive end/linebacker from Hamilton Township, Mercer County, New Jersey who played college football for Temple University, where he originally walked-on and eventually earned a sixth year of eligibility and scholarship as a graduate student.

 Early years

-Mesday was a defensive end, tight end and fullback at Nottingham High School in New Jersey, where he was a member of the 2012 CJ Group III state title-winning team.
+Mesday was a defensive end, tight end and fullback at Nottingham High School in Hamilton Township, where he was a member of the 2012 Central Jersey Group III state title-winning team.
 He earned third-team All-State, first-team All-State Group III, first-team All South Jersey, first-team all-conference (7A)/county, New Jersey Super 100 All-State Team, conference lineman of the year, and four-time player of the week for Mercer County in his senior year.
 That season he recorded 106 tackles, 19.5 sacks, two interceptions, and six forced fumbles.

 After receiving "a few D-II and I-AA offers but nothing with a full scholarship," he prepped a year and switched positions to linebacker as a postgraduate at the Canterbury School in New Milford, Connecticut.